rocky-linux/documentation/docs/guides/web/php.md

 	Hint: [d]efault, [e]nabled, [x]disabled, [i]nstalled
 	```

-	Rocky provides, from its AppStream repository, different PHP modules.
+	Rocky provides different PHP modules from its AppStream repository.

 	You will note that the default version of a Rocky 8.9 is 7.2 that has already reached its end of life at the time of writing.